 Immorality, misconduct, or conduct unbecoming a NKCES employee.

-Loss of licensure or certification required for the assigned position.
+Loss of licensure or certification required for the assigned position; failure to provide cooperation or consents necessary to serve or continue serving in positions requiring licensure; or being disqualified from serving in a licensed position based on information obtained by the District from the Federal Motor Carrier Safety Administration (FMCSA) drug and alcohol electronic “Clearinghouse” or otherwise.

 Behavior that poses a threat to the operation of NKCES or to the safety and well-being of the individual or others or to property.